Thursday, 2 February 2017

 isn't that right, Dolly Parton/David Brent?!

-It is predicted that Australians (alone) will suffer more than half a million strokes in the next ten years, and while it is the primary cause of adult disability, it also kills with approximately one in three people dying within a year of having a stroke and even further deaths of stroke survivors occur in the years that follow.
+It is predicted that in Australia (alone), there will be more than half a million strokes suffered in the next 10 years and while it is the primary cause of adult disability, it also kills with approximately one in three people dying within a year of having a stroke and even further deaths of stroke survivors occur in the years that follow.

-It needs to be more widely known that currently -
+It needs to be more widely known that as it currently stands -

 Wesleyan University's Professor Scott Plous explains that compassion is contagious.